 Similar to shares, where trades are conducted with a very high frequency and a sophisticated level of organisation, HMRC may consider that the individual concerned is trading in crypto assets.
 In such cases, profits are subject to the income tax and National Insurance regimes, as opposed to CGT.

-HMRC is generally reluctant to allow such treatment in respect of crypto assets unless there are exceptional circumstances, no doubt put off by the likelihood of losses being claimed against other income.
+HMRC have in the past been generally reluctant to allow such treatment in respect of crypto assets unless there are exceptional circumstances, no doubt put off by the likelihood of losses being claimed against other income.
+However, their stance may be changing with record gains being made recently.

 To determine whether a trade is being conducted, the same ‘badges of trade’ need to be considered as they do for any self-employment activity.